umbraco/UmbracoDocs/13/umbraco-cms/reference/content-delivery-api/property-expansion-and-limiting.md

 - All the properties of the blog post, including the `altText` of the post `coverImage`.
 - Only the `picture` property of `author`, including the `altText` of the author `picture`.

-As with property expansion we can use the `$all` operator in the `fields` parameter.
+As with property expansion, we can use the `$all` operator in the `fields` parameter.
 This will include everything at any given query level.
 We'll use this to include all the blog post properties in the output without having to specify each property explicitly:

 **Request**